About UKRN

 The UKRN can be traced back to a meeting held by the Academy of Medical Sciences, jointly with the Biotechnology and Biological Sciences Research Council (BBSRC), Medical Research Council (MRC), and Wellcome in 2015, on the challenges and opportunities for improving the reproducibility and reliability of biomedical research in the UK.
-At this meeting, it was clear that there was a desire to address these issues, but no single organisation who had clear responsibility for doing so.
+At this meeting, it was clear that there was a desire to address these issues, but no single organisation that had clear responsibility for doing so.

-A number of academic colleagues began discussing how best to achieve this and lobbied funders for support.
-In September 2018, we were able to bring several funders, publishers, and other sectoral organisations together at a meeting at the University of Bristol, to discuss a model for coordinating this activity.
-There was enthusiastic support, and the UKRN was born, launched formally at an event at King’s College London in March 2019.
+These ideas catalysed a meeting held at the University of Bristol in September 2018, which brought together several funders, publishers, and other sectoral organisations to discuss a model for coordinating related activity.
+There was enthusiastic support, and UKRN was born, launched formally at an event at King’s College London in March 2019.

-There was already a large community of researchers engaged with these issues, many of whom volunteered to form local networks at their institutions.
-This part—the foundation of UKRN—grew rapidly.
 Our target was to recruit 10 institutions as institutional members in 3 years, but we recruited this number in less than a year, driven perhaps by the Research Excellence Framework in the UK, which provided an incentive for institutions to join.

-Our Approach
+Our approach

 Our model has been to remain light touch and flexible—our Terms of Reference are brief, and while they include model role descriptions for Local Network Leads and Institutional Leads, these are intended to be a starting point, rather than prescriptive.
 We recognise that while there is value in coordinating activity, each discipline, institution, and country (as we see other national reproducibility networks emerge) will have different specific needs.